 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. - The High Option calendar year deductibles are \$350 per person (limited to \$700 per Self Plus One or a Self and Family enrollment) for services of PPO providers and \$350 per person (limited to \$700 per Self Plus One or a Self and Family enrollment) for services of non-PPO providers. - The Standard Option calendar year deductibles are \$400 per person (limited to \$800 per Self Plus One enrollment or \$1,200 per Self and Family enrollment) for services of PPO providers and \$400 per person (limited to \$800 per Self Plus One enrollment or \$1,200 per Self and Family enrollment) for services of non-PPO providers. - The non-PPO benefits are the regular benefits of this Plan.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - The High Option calendar year deductibles are \$350 per person (limited to \$700 per Self Plus One or a Self and Family enrollment) for services of PPO providers and \$350 per person (limited to \$700 per Self Plus One or a Self and Family enrollment) for services of Non-PPO providers. - The Standard Option calendar year deductibles are \$350 per person (limited to \$700 per Self Plus One enrollment or \$900 per Self and Family enrollment) for services of PPO providers and \$350 per person (limited to \$700 per Self Plus One enrollment or \$900 per Self and Family enrollment) for services of Non-PPO providers. - The Non-PPO benefits are the regular benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, non-PPO benefits apply. - If you use a PPO facility, we pay PPO benefits if you receive treatment from a radiologist, pathologist, anesthesiologist, assistant surgeon, or emergency room physician who is not a PPO provider. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+When no PPO provider is available, Non-PPO benefits apply. - If you use a PPO facility, we pay PPO benefits if you receive treatment from a radiologist, pathologist, anesthesiologist, assistant surgeon, or emergency room physician who is not a PPO provider. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
 Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - The services listed below are for the charges billed by a physician or other health care professional for your surgical care.
 See Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.). - YOU MUST GET PRIOR AUTHORIZATION FOR SOME SURGICAL PROCEDURES.
 Please refer to Other services in Section 3 to be sure which services require prior authorization.

 Benefit Description Pay r year deductible Note: The calendar year deductible applies to almost all benefits in the Section.
 We say "(No deductible)" when it does not apply.
-Surgical procedures High Option Standard Option A comprehensive range of services, such as: PPO: 15% of the Plan PPO: 20% of the Plan Operative procedures anowanee anowance Treatment of fractures, including casting Non-PPO: 35% of the Plan Non-PPO: 45% of the Plan Normal pre- and post-operative care by the surgeon allowance and any difference between our allowance and the billed amount allowance and any difference between our allowance and the billed amount Correction of amblyopia and strabismus Endoscopy procedures Biopsy procedures Removal of tumors and cysts Note: Prior authorization is required for outpatient spinal surgeries.
+Surgical procedures High Option Standard Option A comprehensive range of services, such as: Operative procedures Treatment of fractures, including casting Normal pre- and post-operative care by the surgeon Correction of amblyopia and strabismus Endoscopy procedures Biopsy procedures Removal of tumors and cysts Note: Prior authorization is required for outpatient spinal surgeries.
 Contact Cigna/CareAllies at 800-887-9735.
 See Other services on page 18 for additional information.
+PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount PPO: 20% of the Plan allowance Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount